History of African Americans in Jacksonville: Africans In Early Florida

 In October 1687 the first fugitive slave escaped from Carolina and arrived in Florida.
 Following the kings decree many more enslaved Africans escaped from the Carolinas and found refuge in Florida, promoting royal decree in 1733 reinforcing the offer of freedom, prohibiting the reimbursement of the English for escaped slaves, and requiring of them four years of service to the crown in order to be free.
 A lot of freedom seekers came to Florida in 1738, Governor Manuel de Montiano gave them land that expanded two miles north of St. Augustine where they could build their own forts.
 The people became Catholics and adopted Spanish names and Spanish cultures with African decants.
 Fort Mose became the first African free settlement in North America.
-The community held thirty-eight men and their families, the men were required to serve in the militia and defend there community in times of attack.
+The community held thirty-eight men and their families, the men were required to serve in the militia and defend their community in times of attack.